 - Judge Dredd: After Judge Dredd assassinates a brainwashed Chief Judge Griffin on live television and escapes during the "Apocalypse War" Story Arc, all East-Meg Judges present throughout the incident have been rounded up and are about to be issued winter clothing before being sent off to a penal colony in Siberia, which is War Marshall Kazan's typical punishment for failure.

 East-Meg Judge: You mean you're not sending them to Siberia?

 Kazan: No, I mean they're not getting any winter clothing!

-In Mirrors Image, Twilight decides to punish one of her changling guards by naming it Sucker Punch.
-Although this crosses over into Cool and Unusual Punishment, most changlings prefer to not be named, and thus, being named really is that bad.
+- In Mirror's Image, Twilight decides to punish one of her changeling guards by naming it Sucker Punch.
+Although this crosses over into Cool and Unusual Punishment, most changelings prefer to not be named, and thus, being named really is that bad.

-The Stalking Zuko Series, Fridge Logic would dictate that the cooler punishment in the Boiling Rock would be driven useless by any firebender that can keep oneself warm or has a resilience to cold.
-Not so much when the extreme temperature differences causes the prisoner to catch "cooler fever" and has to defend oneself while made horribly ill by the other prisoners and the guards.
+- The Stalking Zuko Series, Fridge Logic would dictate that the cooler punishment in the Boiling Rock would be driven useless by any firebender that can keep himself warm or has a resilience to cold.
+Not so much when the extreme temperature differences cause the prisoner to catch "cooler fever" and he has to defend himself from the other prisoners and the guards while horribly ill.

-In The Dark Knight Rises, Hanging Judge Jonathan Crane gives Gotham's wealthy the choice between death and exile.
-Those who choose exile must leave Gotham...by walking over thin ice.
+- In The Dark Knight Rises, Hanging Judge Jonathan Crane gives Gotham's wealthy the choice between death and exile.
+Those who choose exile must leave Gotham...by walking over thin ice, which inevitably breaks and dumps them into lethally cold water.
 Though, those that choose death are sentenced to execution...by exile.